wootfish/from_notebook/DEV_NOTES.md

 ## Misc Notes

-* You probably can't use notebook whose names are shadowed by names defined in `from_notebook.__init__.py`.
+* You probably can't use notebooks whose names are shadowed by names defined in `from_notebook.__init__.py`.
 So if you have a notebook named `_install.ipynb` or `_import_hook.ipynb`, I'm guessing you're out of luck.
 But frankly, if your notebooks have names like those, you probably have bigger problems.